Data Centers in Drogheda

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Drogheda as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network extensions (PNI or wave) to interconnection hubs in Dublin.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Drogheda as of September 2025.
+All major public clouds, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via dedicated private network connections to their respective points of presence in Dublin.

-Internet Exchange Points (IXPs): Public peering is not a feature of the Drogheda market.
-All peering is handled privately or through INEX (Internet Neutral Exchange) in Dublin, which serves as the national hub for traffic exchange.
+Internet Exchange Points (IXPs): Peering is not handled locally.
+All traffic is exchanged through INEX (Internet Neutral Exchange) in Dublin, the primary peering point for all of Ireland.

-Bare Metal: Bare metal server options are available, typically provisioned from providers located in Dublin to serve the entire country.
-Providers like Leaseweb and IONOS can offer compute resources with low latency to Drogheda.
+Bare Metal: Bare metal server options are available, typically provisioned from providers located in Dublin to serve the entire region.
+Options include services from providers like Hivelocity and Leaseweb.

 Power Analysis